Secluded and Spectacular: 8 Destinations Off the Tourist Radar

 8. Al Wadi Desert, United Arab Emirates

 Long a home to nomadic Bedouin tribes, the Al Wadi Nature Reserve is a backdrop of Arabian dreams, with rolling sand dunes, rugged mountains and an infinite sky that fills with twinkling stars at night.
-Guest at the Al Wadi Desert, Ras Al Khaimah, a Ritz-Carlton Partner Hotel, can hide away in the luxury villas inspired by Bedouin tents and fill their days with falconry shows, camel caravans into the desert and guided nature walks to spot Arabian Oryx and gazelles.
+Guests at the The Ritz-Carlton Ras Al Khaimah, Al Wadi Desert can hide away in the luxury villas inspired by Bedouin tents and fill their days with falconry shows, camel caravans into the desert and guided nature walks to spot Arabian Oryx and gazelles.
 Nearby forts and abandoned villages provide a snapshot of the Emirati past, while the resort’s restaurants, lounges and spa offer modern indulgences.